DieSocialisten/Walls.io-API-Docs/endpoints/GET_posts.md

 - `highlighted_only`: Set this to `1` if you would only like to receive posts that have been highlighted by a moderator.
 - `include_inactive`: Per default, only active posts are returned.
 If you want to receive all posts, regardless of status, set this to `1`.
 - `include_source`: Set this to `1` if you want each post to include the source that it came from.
+- `sort`: Order the result by any field, according to the [JSON:API specification].
+You may provide several comma-separated fields.
+The sort order is ascending unless it's prefixed with a minus, in which case it is descending.
+E.g. `?sort=-external_fullname,comment` first sort by `external_fullname` in descending order, then by `comment` in ascending order.
+Default: `-id`.

 ## Example response